Nolwenn Korbell: Music

 She included in the album "Deuit ganin-me", a traditional song that her mother taught her, also sung by the Goadec sisters.

-Another traditional theme is the subject of "Son ar plac'h n'he doa netra" (Song of the girl who had nothing), inspired from a nursery rhyme designed to teach children the days of the week, the name of farm animals and the sound they make: everyday, the narrator goes to the fair and buys an animal.
+Another traditional theme is the subject of "Son ar plac'h n'he doa netra" (Song of the girl who had nothing), inspired from a nursery rhyme designed to teach children the days of the week, the name of farm animals and the sound they make: every day, the narrator goes to the fair and buys an animal.

 In Nolwenn Korbell's version, starting on Wednesday, the narrator buys something that cannot be bought: a husband, a son, a heart, a voice and a life.

 According to the author, "this song is a parable which demonstrates that what makes the salt of life is not negotiable".

 The band that performed on N'eo ket echu included Frédérique Lory on the piano, Tangi Le Doré on the bass, and d'Antonin Volson on drums.

 This team remained with her until 2010.

 This album received France 3's Priz (award) of the best CD in 2003 and the Produit en Bretagne (made in Brittany) disc grand award in 2004.

 In 2004, Nolwenn Korbell received the Imram award, given each year to a Breton language author for his or her whole work.

 Her shows were produced by Big Bravo Spectacle, a company based in Saint-Quay-Portrieux.

 She sang in many events, such as the Vieilles Charrues Festival in 2004, the Festival du bout du monde, the Nuit celtique in Bercy in 2005 and 2006.

 In 2006, she performed in the Celtic Connections festival in Glasgow and a concert in Olympia with Gilles Servat.